localstack/docs/content/en/user-guide/aws/fis/index.md

 ## Concepts

-FIS defines the following abstractions:
+FIS defines the following conceptual elements:

 1. Action: Type of fault to introduce
 1. Target: Resources to be impacted